10 steps to buying a home

 Step 7: Work with a mortgage banker to select your loan

 Lenders have a wide range of competitively priced loan programs and a reputation for exceptional customer service.
-You will have many questions when you are purchasing a home, so make sure that you have a responsive mortgage banker assist you can make the process much easier.
+You will likely have many questions when you are purchasing a home, so make sure that you have a responsive mortgage banker assist you which can help make the process much easier.

 Every home buyer has their own priorities when choosing a mortgage.
 Some are interested in keeping their monthly payments as low as possible.
 Others are interested in making sure that their monthly payments never increase.
-And still others pick a loan based on the knowledge they will be moving again in just a few years.
+Some might pick a loan based on anticipating that they will be moving again in just a few years.

 Step 8: Have the home appraised